underlay/go-rdfjs/README.md

 If the given datatype does not have a value of `rdf:langString`, then the resulting `*Literal` will have no langauge, even if one is passed.
 You can use the exported `var RDFLangString *NamedNode` value to avoid repeatedly constructing an `rdf:langString` term.

-The term structs do not have internal term type fields - the `TermType(): string` method is a constant function on each struct _type_.
+The term structs do not have internal term type fields - the `TermType() string` method is a constant function on each struct _type_.
 This is done to save memory.

 ### Marshal and Unmarshal generic terms